top of page

 The regional capital, Schwerin is famous for its fairytale palace, once the residence of the Grand Dukes of Mecklenburg and now the seat of the state parliament.

 The region's largest city is Rostock, home to the famous Marienkirche church and the popular seaside resort of Warnemünde.
 The city annually hosts the vibrant "Hanseatic Port Days" festival, attracting tourists from across Europe.
-The region's architectural heritage is rich in distinctive brick Gothic architecture, characteristic of ancient Hanseatic cities such as Rostock, Wismar, and Greifswald.
+The region's architectural heritage is rich in distinctive brick Gothic architecture, characteristic of ancient Hanseatic cities such as Stralsund, Wismar, and Greifswald.

 Coat of arms of Mecklenburg.
 Free interpretation by an unknown artist.